Vrolijk/OSDD/workshop/level_2.md

 In the workshop you played a little with a single mediastream from VLC to VLC.
 Can you expand this to a more advanced setup using https://mistserver.org/

 ## Use Case File transfer on Windows using Powershell
-Sans published a wonderfull document "Tactical Data Diodes in Industrial Automation and Control Systems".
+Sans published a wonderful document "Tactical Data Diodes in Industrial Automation and Control Systems".
 On page 23 there is a PowerShell TFTP example for batch file transfer.
 Are you able to reproduce and/or improve this? https://www.sans.org/white-papers/36057/

 ## Use Case reproduce the DYDOE setup